 - More heavily discounted: Has been on the market for longer (launched in January 2016).

-Advantages of the Panasonic Lumix DMC-G80:
+Arguments in favor of the Panasonic Lumix DMC-G80:

 - More framing info: Has an electronic viewfinder that displays shooting data.

-- More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

 - More compact: Is smaller (128x89mm vs 147x115mm) and will fit more readily into a bag.